 Just like in China, Zen was mainly practiced in a monastic setting, with few lay followers having had access.
 The most well-known Zen masters of Japan were Dogen, the Japanese founder of the Soto school and Hakuin, the great reviver of the Rinzai school.
 Both masters are greatly revered in Japan and the West and most of their writings are now accessible in English.

-Sanbo Zen developed as the first Zen householder or lay school of practice, and was able to teach, for the first time, non-monastic as well as non-Buddhist students from the West.
-This resulted in the first generation of Western teachers obtaining Zen teaching accreditations regardless of their religious affiliation.
-(For more information on the Sanbo Zen history, please view our blog entry)
+Sanbozen developed as the first Zen householder or lay school of practice, and was able to teach for the first time to a large non-monastic as well as non-Buddhist cohort of students from the West.
+This resulted in the first generation of Western teachers obtaining Zen teaching accreditations.
+(For more information on the Sanbozen history, please view the blog entry on this website)